ibaylov/fractal-spheres/README.md

 # What's all about

-I have created this application on a prrof of qualification request.
+I have created this application on a proof of qualification request.
 Thus it was made under some restrictions:

 * it was done in a week
 * it has to be portable